 We are therefore satisfied that the fund management teams at Sarasin are taking sufficient and appropriate action, in the required areas, to address our concerns over the investment performance that has been delivered to our investors in recent times.
+We also note with satisfaction that the funds did generate investment returns for investors during the year, and that, broadly, they performed better than many of our peers providing similar funds.
 We will however continue monitor this closely.

 We continue to recognise that the impact that the companies our funds invest in can have on the environment and society is of particular interest to a large number of clients.
-As well as offering a number of funds that have specific environmental, social and governance (ESG) policies determining what they can and can't invest in, catering for differing customer preferences, Sarasin, our investment manager, has a consistent approach to ESG and believes that investment has the power to grow and protect money in a way that benefits society.
-Because wealth creation at society's expense is likely to be temporary, we also believe sustainable companies make better long-term investments.
-Sarasin's stewardship philosophy is built on three pillars: a robust, thematic, global investment process focused on longterm value drivers; active engagement with the companies they invest in and, where appropriate, considered voting intended to drive positive change on behalf of investors; and policy outreach where a positive role can be played in shaping markets and regulation.
+As well as offering a number of funds that have specific environmental, social and governance (ESG) policies determining what they can and can't invest in, catering for differing customer preferences, Sarasin, has a consistent approach to ESG.
+Sarasin's responsible stewardship philosophy is built on three pillars: a robust, thematic, global investment process focused on long-term value drivers; active engagement with the companies they invest in with, where appropriate, considered voting intended to drive positive change on behalf of investors; and policy outreach where a positive role can be played in shaping markets and regulation.